WillTDA/Discord.js-Akinator/README.md

             language: language, //Defaults to "en"
             childMode: childMode, //Defaults to "false"
             gameType: gameType, //Defaults to "character"
-            useButtons: useButtons //Defaults to "false"
+            useButtons: useButtons, //Defaults to "false"
+            embedColor: embedColor //Defaults to "RANDOM"
         });
     }
 });